Font Size:

 GENERAL COMMENTS:

-for a brief time.
-The estimates are for on-feed numbers on March 1 at 100.8% of
+The trade estimates are for On-feed numbers on April 1st at 102% of a year ago.